-The maximum slope angle that zero turn mowers can handle is up to 15 degrees.
+The maximum slope angle that zero-turn mowers can handle is up to 15 degrees.
 Models that have hydrostatic transmission and split differentials can give more power to the front wheels to be able to gain traction to move up elevated terrains.
-A roll-over protection is also included to prevent the mower from falling backwards.

 Are there affordable zero-turn mowers?

-Personal picks for zero-turn lawn mowers with best value for money
+Personal picks for zero-turn lawn mowers with the best value for money